sagemathinc/cocalc_tutorial/README.md

-Notes for an introduction to Jupyter notebooks and Sage Math Cloud for lecturers.
+An introduction to Sage Math Cloud for lecturers.

 There isn't much here yet!
 Probably best to come back soon!

-## Jupyter Notebooks

-Lorem ipsum.....

 ## SageMathCloud